koordinator-sh/koordinator/docs/proposals/scheduling/20220722-multi-hierarchy-elastic-quota-management.md

 <!-- /TOC -->

 ## Summary
-When several users or teams share a cluster, fairness of resource usage is very important.
+When several users or teams share a cluster, fairness of resource allocation is very important.
 This proposal provides multi-hierarchy elastic quota management mechanism for the scheduler.
-- It supports configuring quota groups in a tree structure, which is closer to the real business scenario.
+- It supports configuring quota groups in a tree structure, which is similar to the organizational structure of most companies.
-- It supports the borrowing / returning of resources between different quota groups.
+- It supports the borrowing / returning of resources between different quota groups, for better resource utilization efficiency.
 The busy quota groups can automatically temporarily borrow the resources from the idle quota groups, which can improve the utilization of the cluster.
 At the same time, when the idle quota group turn into the busy quota group, it can also automatically take back the "lent-to" resources.
 - It considers the resource fairness between different quota groups.
 When the busy quota groups borrow the resources from the idle quota groups, the resources can be allocated to the busy quota groups under some fair rules.